Lion and Sun: Zodiacal and Semitic roots

 According to Krappe, the astrological combination of the sun above a lion has become the coat of arms of Iran.
-In Islamic astrology the zodiacal Lion was the 'house' of the sun.
+In Persian astrology the zodiacal Lion was the 'house' of the sun.
 This notion has "unquestionably" an ancient Mesopotamian origin.
 Since ancient times there was a close connection between the sun gods and the lion in the lore of the zodiac.
-It is known that, the sun, at its maximum strength between July 20 and August 20 was in the 'house' of the Lion.
+It is known that, the sun, at its maximum strength between 20 July and 20 August, was in the 'house' of the Lion.

-Krappe reviews the ancient Near Eastern tradition and how sun gods and divinities were closely connected to each other, and concludes that "the Persian solar lion, to this day the coat-of-arms of Iran, is evidently derived from the same ancient [Near Eastern] sun god".
+Krappe reviews the ancient traditions of West Asia and how sun gods and divinities were closely connected to each other, and concludes that "the Persian solar lion, to this day the coat-of-arms of Iran, is evidently derived from the same ancient [West Asian] sun god".
 As an example, he notes that in Syria the lion was the symbol of the sun.
-In Canaan, a lion-slaying hero was the son of Baa'l (i.e. Lord) Shamash, the great Semitic god of the sun.
+In Canaan, a lion-slaying hero was the son of Baal (i.e. Lord) Shamash, the great Semitic god of the sun.
 This lion-slayer was originally a lion.
-Another example is the great Semitic solar divinity Shamash, who could be portrayed as a lion.
-The same symbolism is observed in Ancient Egypt where in the temple of Dendera, Ahi the Great is called "the Lion of the Sun, and the lion who rises in the northern sky, the brilliant god who bears the sun".
+The same symbolism is observed in Ancient Egypt where in the Temple of Dendera, Ahi the Great is called "the Lion of the Sun, and the lion who rises in the northern sky, the brilliant god who bears the sun".

-According to Kindermann the Iranian Imperial coat of arms had its predecessor in numismatics, which itself is based largely on astronomical and astrological configurations.
-The constellation of Leo contains 27 stars and eight shapeless ones.
-Leo is "a fiction of grammarians ignorant of the skies, which owes its existence to false interpretations and arbitrary changes of the older star-names."
-It is impossible to determine exactly what was the origin of such interpretation from stars.
-The Babylonians observed a heavenly hierarchy of kings in the zodiacal sign of Leo.
-They put the lion, as the king of their animal kingdom, into the place in the zodiac in which the summer solstice occurs.
-In the Babylonian zodiac, it became the symbol of the victory of the sun.
-Just as Jesus is called the Lion of Judah, and in Islamic traditions Ali Ibn Abu Talib is called the "Lion of God" (Asadullah) by Shiite Muslims.
-Hamzah, the uncle of the Islamic prophet Muhammad, who was martyred in the Battle of Uhud, was also called by-names Asad Allāh (أَسَد ٱللَّٰه, "Lion of God") and "Asad of His Messenger" (وأسد رسوله).